 But sometimes Christmas can make you feel like shit.”

-He sprang to his bike, flashed his 7th Heaven smile,
+He sprang to his bike and rolled up his jean,

-And I heard him exclaim, ‘ere he drove out of sight,
+And I heard him exclaim, ‘ere he burst through the gate,